Family Guide to Denarau Island

 Jet Boat Rides

 A thrill ride awaits on the high-speed jet boats of Denarau.
-Suitable for thrill-seekers of all ages, jet boat rides with Excitor Fiji and Jet Fiji will take you down the river inlets and out on the sea complete with 360-degree spins and near-misses.
+Suitable for thrill-seekers of all ages, jet boat rides with Excitor Fiji (more info on Viator and Tripadvisor) and Jet Fiji will take you down the river inlets and out on the sea complete with 360-degree spins and near-misses.

 Cultural Activities for Families